 Fans of the Banjo-Kazooie series are in for a real treat: there’s finally some new Banjo & Kazooie merchandise, and it comes in the form of a (surprisingly well-made) amiibo figurine.
 Here’s some even better news, then — Banjo & Kazooie’s Figure Player is solid.
-Not top-tier, by any means, but solid nonetheless.
+Not necessarily top-tier, but solid nonetheless.
 It does have one particularly disappointing AI quirk – that being it can’t tell when it’s out of Wonderwing uses.
 Before we continue, we have even more information on Banjo & Kazooie – including their strengths, weaknesses, matchups, and tournament representation – and you can find that over at their corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 If you’re new to amiibo training and are starting with Banjo & Kazooie, then congratulations — you’ve made a questionable decision!
 If you want to equip it with a Spirit team, then we’ve got you covered.
 If possible, you should finalize your FP’s Spirit build before you start training it, as Spirits actually change FP training data when used.
 If you’d like more information on how Spirits work in this game, you can read our detailed Spirits guide!

 Banjo & Kazooie are classified as a heavyweight fighter, so they can make good use of the three-slot Super Armor bonus.
 As its name might imply, it gives its user universal super armor!
 Said armor can be broken through, but that only happens when the user reaches a high damage percentage.
 Another option would be Armor Knight, which grants its user 1.15x attack power, 1.8x defense, and slightly reduced movement speed.
-These bonuses are generally banned in competitive play, but are effective against both human and AI opponents alike.
+These bonuses are generally banned in competitive play but are effective against both human and AI opponents alike.

 There are a variety of other Spirits you could use instead, and that’s because Banjo & Kazooie are a rather versatile fighter.
 Physical Attack ↑, Fist Attack ↑, and Hyper Smash Attacks all increase the power of their respective move categories by 1.1x, so if you’d like your FP to deal more damage, you can’t go wrong with these!
 Side Special ↑ is another potential option, but do note that the duo might not be able to use Wonderwing often enough to warrant the bonus’ usage.
 Although Additional Midair Jump partially corrects their poor recovery, they should still be trained to stay on-stage just to be safe.
 Instadrop is another option worth exploring; as we’ll soon discuss, Banjo & Kazooie use a lot of their aerial moves to combo into grounded attacks and Instadrop could help them in that regard.
 In terms of stats, don’t worry about the numbers too much.
 Somewhere around 2100 attack and 2100 defense works just fine for this character.
 Lastly, make sure your FP’s Spirit-type is Neutral.
 That way, it won’t lose Spirit-type matchups if it happens to fight an opponent with Spirits of their own.